fastlane/fastlane/snapshot/README.md

 - [UI Testing in Xcode 7](http://masilotti.com/ui-testing-xcode-7/)
 - [HSTestingBackchannel : ‘Cheat’ by communicating directly with your app](https://github.com/ConfusedVorlon/HSTestingBackchannel)
 - [Automating App Store screenshots using fastlane snapshot and frameit](https://tisunov.github.io/2015/11/06/automating-app-store-screenshots-generation-with-fastlane-snapshot-and-sketch.html)

-**Note**: Since there is no official way to trigger a screenshot from UI Tests, `snapshot` uses a workaround (described in [How Does It Work?](#how-does-it-work)) to trigger a screenshot.
-If you feel like this should be done right, please duplicate radar [23062925](https://openradar.appspot.com/radar?id=5056366381105152).

 # Quick Start